prasad-sawantdesai/IDStools2/CONTRIBUTING.md

 # Contributing Guidelines for IDStools

 Thank you for your interest in contributing to IDStools.
-We welcome contributions from the fusion community to help each other .
+We welcome contributions from the fusion community to help each other.
 Please take a moment to review the following guidelines to ensure a smooth and productive collaboration.

 ## Getting Started